PostHog/posthog.com/contents/blog/rudderstack-integration.md

 - Salesforce to give your sales team access to relevant user data for their outreach
 - Customer.io to trigger an email or push notification to a user

-This is powerful to ensure that all your teams have access to the data they need, where they need it, and in the right format for their specific use-case.
+This is powerful because it ensures all your teams have access to the data they need, where they need it, and in the right format for their specific use-case.
 Beyond just relaying data from sources to destinations, RudderStack can also do powerful things like [transformations](https://docs.rudderstack.com/how-to-guides/adding-a-new-user-transformation-in-rudderstack), which let you "transform" your events by enriching, changing, or cleaning their data.
 As such, you have full control over what data goes where, and how that data is structured when it reaches the specified destination.

-And, once again, you can control all of this from a single dashboard, after integrating their SDK.

 Furthermore, just like PostHog, RudderStack can also be self-hosted, meaning you can deploy it in your own infrastructure, without having to send your data to a third-party.
 This makes PostHog and RudderStack a powerful combo, forming the foundation of a fully open-source and self-hosted enterprise analytics stack.